ManonPaineau/image_analysis_P.viticola/README.md

    - size of the disks.
 The script uses the pixels as order of measurement.
 Choose the adapted area of discs you want to detect.
 If the area is too small, wrong detection will be done, if it is too big, some discs will be missed.

-   		line 124 in the full script or line 85 in the step1: modify the area of your discs in pixel "size=1200000"
+   Do it line 124 in the full script or line 85 in the step1: modify the area of your discs in pixel "size=1200000"

-	        what is the area of your discs ? on imageJ > open an image by dragging it directly into the imageJ window select Wand (tracing) tool > click on you disc > double click on Wand > tick the "smooth if thresholded" > ajust the tolerance > OK > type T to open the ROI manager > click on Measure > the area, in pixel, of your disc is in the column "area"
+   what is the area of your discs ?
+   = on imageJ > open an image by dragging it directly into the imageJ window

+	        select Wand (tracing) tool > click on your disc > double click on Wand > tick the "smooth if thresholded" > ajust the tolerance (the yellow perimeter of the selected disc) > OK > type T to open the ROI manager > click on Measure > the area, in pixel, of your disc is in the column "area"

+   do this for several disks of visually varying size and then choose a smaller size for all your disks to ensure good detection of all disks.
+Example: measured sizes 144987, 1357987, 1267854, 1479870.
+Size chosen in the script = 1200000 pixels.

    - center of the image in pixels.
 The center of the images is used to detect the place of the disc on the image which allow the macro to identify the disc.
 You need to give the average coordinate center of all ypur images.

-   		in the script line 187 or line 70 in the step2 : indicate the coordinates, in pixels, of the average center of your images.
+   Do it in the script line 187 or line 70 in the step2 : indicate the coordinates, in pixels, of the average center of your images.

-	        on imageJ > open an image by dragging it directly into the imageJ window pass your mouse over the center of the image.
+   = on imageJ > open an image by dragging it directly into the imageJ window

+	       pass your mouse over the center of the image.
-	        The coordinates of your mouse are indicated in the imageJ window do it for few images and change the A and B value in the scrip line 187: x=A , y=B
+	       The coordinates of your mouse are indicated in the imageJ window. do it for few images and change the A and B value in the scrip line 187: x=A , y=B

 The setting are done ! dont't forget to save the script.
 You can close all the imagesJ windows and finaly start the image analysis !